DallanQ/7_wonders_duel/QA.md

 [economy-progress-token](https://boardgamegeek.com/thread/2035041/economy-progress-token)

 > Straight from the rulebook: "You gain the money spent by your opponent when they trade for resources.
 Be careful, this is only for the money spent obtaining resources, not for the coins which are part of Building costs.
-Clarification: the trade discounts of your opponent (Stone Reserve, Wood Reserve, Clay Reserve, and Customs House cards) change the purchase price, but the Economy Progress token allows youto gain the actual money spent by your opponent" What happens in the following example?
+Clarification: the trade discounts of your opponent (Stone Reserve, Wood Reserve, Clay Reserve, and Customs House cards) change the purchase price, but the Economy Progress token allows you to gain the actual money spent by your opponent" What happens in the following example?
 Player A has the economy token and is producing two bricks in his city.
 Player B produces no bricks but has the clay reserve that lets him buy clay for 1 gold each ignoring what his opponent is producing.
 Would B have to pay A 4 gold for every brick he purchases?

-If you have to buy a ressource (be it clay, or bricks or glass or whatever), the money you are spending WILL GO to you opponent (be it 1 gold if you have the reserve or 4 gold if your opponent produce 2).
+If you have to buy a resource (be it clay, or bricks or glass or whatever), the money you are spending WILL GO to you opponent (be it 1 gold if you have the reserve or 4 gold if your opponent produce 2).
 The ONLY time you'll give gold back to the bank will be if the card you're getting is specifically asking for gold (like when you have to pay 1 gold to get a reserve).

 ----